 - The participant's signature, as well as their printed name and the date.
-The signature can be withheld, provided the researcher has a way to ensure and document that consent has been obtained from all research participants.
-Electronic signatures are permitted.
+Electronic signatures are accepted.
+The signature can be withheld if the IRB has approved this, provided the researcher has a way to ensure and document that consent was obtained from all research participants whose data is collected

-Consent for Projects Involving Children (under the age of 18) and Mentally Incapacitate Individuals
+Consent for Projects Involving Children (under the age of 18) and Mentally Incapacitated Individuals

-Children and mentally incapacitated individuals cannot legally provide informed consent, so assent should be obtained from the research subject, while consent should be obtained from their legal guardian.
+Children and mentally incapacitated individuals cannot legally provide informed consent, so assent should be obtained from the research subject, while full informed consent should be obtained from their legal guardian.

 In the protocol, the investigator should indicate the following:

-The employment of deception by an investigator(s) for the purpose of securing subject participation and/or to prevent potentially biased reporting of data/information by the subject is permissible provided all of the following conditions exist:
+The employment of deception or the withholding of key information by an investigator(s) for the purpose of securing subject participation and/or to prevent potentially biased reporting of data/information by the subject is permissible in Exempt and Expedited studies, provided all of the following conditions exist: